willGraham01/PiranhasHalfyord/plot/scenes/06-planted-cargo.md

 The party might have unfinished business before they head back to Shufharz;

 - They might want to investigate Groubun's quarters in the Ordo if they tracked him to the Day's Rest.
 They will likely have to sneak into the building as everyone will be asleep for the night, but the information on the upper floors and in the lab will still be available.
 - They may choose to visit the temple to try and corroborate Groubun's story, which the on-duty priests will quickly rebuff.
-The priests will tell the party that they aren't expecting any deliveries from the Ordo due to the current supply crisis.
+The priests or the on-site paladin, Faith, will tell the party that they aren't expecting any deliveries from the Ordo due to the current supply crisis.
 - Some final scouting of the Day's Rest tavern will reveal the "backdoor" sewer entrance through a manhole in the back alley behind the tavern.

 ## Going over the Plan